Customer-oriented marketing helps determine how a product or service can effectively solve the problems and pain of customers and buyers.

-A successful case to mention is Nequi, a brand responsible for a Colombian financial management application and a specialist in creating interactive content on its corporate blog.
+That’s what Nequi, a brand responsible for a Colombian financial management application, does on its corporate blog.

 2. Create high-quality digital channels

-That’s because, according to Pingdom, 70% of customers say that the speed of the site affects their purchasing decisions.
-This is just one of the technical factors that you must take care of on your website.
+According to Pingdom, 70% of customers say that the site’s speed affects their purchasing decisions.
+That is just one of the technical factors you must take care of on your website.

 You can start your WPO (Web Performance Optimization) strategy in the following ways: